ASH 2020: Immunotherapies May Soon Take Center Stage

 Dr. Van de Donk cited continued positive “data about sequencing of monoclonal antibodies.
 What we do know is that the CD 38 antibodies are moving to earlier settings, so to first line, I think in the nearby future all newly diagnosed patients will be treated with a CD 38 antibody and an IMiD and/or a PI added to it.”

-Dr. Smith anticipated approval of a new “off the shelf” CAR T therapy in March 2021 as an opportunity “to get to patients quickly, avoid the need of bridging therapy, and increase the patients who are scheduled to receive the treatment.
+Dr. Smith anticipated approval of the first CAR T therapy in March 2021 as an opportunity “to get to patients quickly, avoid the need of bridging therapy, and increase the patients who are scheduled to receive the treatment.
 The off the shelf will have all of those advantages and additionally the cost for manufacturing will come down by a significant magnitude when hundreds of patient treatments can be made from a single donor.”

 Treatment paradigms in myeloma are shifting faster than they ever have.